Kenshirosan/RubyRailsBlog/README.md

 * Ruby 2.4.1
 * Rails 5.1.4

-clone or download the run
+clone or download then run

 ```
 bundle install